robertsLando/statistics-server/README.md

-# Metrics stack
+# Statistics

-Full stack that provides all the tools to store and visualize custom metrics using docker
+Full stack that provides all the tools to store and visualize custom usage statistics using docker

 - mongodb
 - node-red: <http://localhost:1880>